brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Software Engineer</span>
         </td>
         <td width="60%">
             Soichi works as a senior software engineer / techincal lead for brainlife.io platform.
 His passion is to make supercomputers easier to use by researchers and scientists.
-He graduated with B.S. in computer science and physics and worked for Acxiom as a software engineer providing business inteligence and analytics solutions to various fortune 500 companies such as Discover, Citigroup, Dell/EMC.
+He graduated with B.S. in computer science and physics and worked for Acxiom as a software engineer providing business inteligence and analytics solutions to various fortune 500 companies including Discover, Citigroup, Dell/EMC and others.
 He joined Indiana University in 2008 to work for Open Science Grid and then joined brainlife.io team in 2017.
         </td>
     </tr>
     <tr>